abheer18/timer_extension/README.md

 Pin the Extension: Once the extension is added, locate its icon in your browser's toolbar.
 Right-click on the extension icon and select "Pin" to keep it readily accessible.

 3. Step 3: **Start Your Work**
-Activate the Timer: Click on the Timer Extension icon to start tracking your coding session.
+Activate the Timer: Click on the extension , then click on "START TIMER" your timer will appear on the tab

-Inspect and Monitor: For additional features and information, right-click on the timer and select "Inspect."

 What's Coming Next
 We are committed to improving the Coding Timer Extension to meet your evolving needs.
 Here's what you can look forward to: